TienVNguyen/TourGuideProject/README.md

 # TourGuide
 An small demo app to complete the project 6.
 See the Tutorial on our cliffnotes for a step-by-step tutorial.

-Time spent: 12 hours implementation (included searching) in total
+Time spent: 16 hours implementation (included searching) in total
- - 07/11: 4 hours
+ - 07/18: 4 hours
- - 07/12: 4 hours
+ - 07/19: 8 hours
- - 07/13: 4 hours
+ - 07/20: 4 hours

 Implement link: https://github.com/TienVNguyen/TourGuide

-Completed these requirements:
- * [x] Class Design
->>>Layout:
+ - Layout:
  * [x] Overall Layout : App contains at least 4 lists of relevant attractions for a location
  * [x] Navigation : User can navigate between lists using a central screen, a NavDrawer, or a View pager.
  * [x] List Item contents : Each list item contains information about an event, restaurant, historical site, or similar.